 Finally, the Church teaches us that the Sacrament of Marriage is meant to signify the love-union between Christ and His Church.
 The marriage between Christ and His Church is the real deal.
 Our marriages are called to be living reflections of that supernatural marriage.
 This is the sacramental sign of marriage: the unity between the spouses, including their conjugal unions, ought to make present in the Church and in the world the unity between Christ and His Church!
 How awesome!
 Am I going to trample on this beautiful plan of God for human sexuality and marriage with my own ways of living my sexual life?

 When people (especially Catholics who ought to know better) engage in extramarital sexual relations, they unwittingly are telling God: “Ok God, you have your plan for my sexuality.
 But you see, I have my own plan which is different from yours.
-Sure, my sexuality and myself were designed by you, not by me.
-But, you know what, I just like to have it my way.”
+Sure, my sexuality and my entire person were designed by you, not by me.
+But you know what, I just like to have it my way.”

 This is nothing else than supreme arrogance and affront to the very Heart of Jesus and of Our Heavenly Father – and also, to the Immaculate Heart of Our Blessed Mother and the Most Chaste Heart of St. Joseph our spiritual father.
 I don’t know about you, but I don’t want to have any problems with God and His Holy Family!
 No sir!

 You can readily see that any sexual relations outside marriage are a lie because God designed conjugal relations to be an expression of the love between Himself and His People.
 But sexual relations outside marriage do not express any of that.
 This is why they are an intrinsically and gravely illicit act: